 CPA exam passers can opt to take their career to the next level by becoming financial advisers.
 Some may opt to become chartered financial analysts (CFA) and focus on the growth aspect of the company’s finances.
 They must also undergo a grueling process, submitting necessary requirements, and passing all levels of the exam required by the CFA Institute.

-Both analysts and auditors often work full time.
+- Both analysts and auditors often work full-time.
 A typical accountant works 40 hours a week, and longer depending on the number of projects they’re working on simultaneously (especially those related to consultancy).
 During the end of the budgeting or tax season, accountants most likely work overtime and accommodate deadlines.

-The government projects a 10% increase in demand for accounting graduates yearly.
+- The government projects a 10% increase in demand for accounting graduates yearly.
 Many companies grow so large that their finance departments are split into different specializations for each team.

 - The rising demand for accountants is deemed an indicator of an organization’s financial progress, which also paves the way for a boom in future job opportunities.